-We love exotic travel tales that include active adventures, especially when it involves biking through off-the-beaten paths.
-Today’s guest contributor, Sue King from Nomadic KU, did just that as she cycled her way through dusty backwoods to see the incredible temples of Bagan, Myanmar.
+We love exotic travel tales that include active adventures, especially when it involves biking off-the-beaten path.
+Guest contributor, Sue King from Nomadic KU, did just that as she cycled her way through dusty backwoods while exploring Myanmar’s Bagan temples by bike.

 Iconic images of the ancient temples of Bagan in Myanmar feature in the dreams of many a traveler.
 Like Angkor Wat or Machu Picchu, it is one of those places shrouded in an aura of mystique, stirring wanderlust in the hearts of those who love to explore.

-Despite a grueling bus journey from Nyaungshwe, my partner and I arrived in Bagan late at night, full of anticipation.
+Despite a grueling bus journey from Nyaungshwe, my partner and I arrived in Bagan late at night, full of anticipation for this bucket list trip.
 We shared a taxi with a couple of German backpackers, and headed to our guest house in New Bagan.
 A few of the temples we passed were spectacularly illuminated by floodlights, heightening our sense of enthusiasm for the days that lay ahead.

-The following morning, after a breakfast of samosas, chickpeas and chunks of bread, we hired bikes from the guest house at around a dollar each, and set off armed with maps to begin our explorations of this bewitching landscape.
-Alternative methods of transport included horse and cart, mini-van and motorized bikes, but were happy with our choice of basic Chinese style bicycles (complete with built-in locks), allowing us to be free-wheeling and independent.
+The following morning, after a breakfast of samosas, chickpeas and chunks of bread, we hired bikes from the guest house at around a dollar each, and set off armed with maps to begin our Bagan temples cycling tour.
+Alternative methods of transport included horse and cart, mini-van and motorized bikes, but we were happy with our choice of basic Chinese style bicycles (complete with built-in locks), allowing us to be free-wheeling and independent.

 We followed the main road, stopping off at any temple that caught our eye.
 We had an abundance of choice, with two thousand, two hundred of them spread out over a vicinity of sixteen square miles of dry flat plains, interspersed by vegetation.
 It wasn’t long before we found ourselves heading off road onto dirt tracks, leaving a cloud of dust behind us as we pedaled along.

 Fascinating and beautiful as the larger temples were, it was the lonely stupas, often crumbling and neglected, which we most enjoyed.
-We took our time taking advantage of the peace and tranquillity, before setting off once again on our bikes.
+Taking advantage of the peace and tranquillity, we took our time, before setting off once again on Bagan temples bike tour.
 Occasionally, we passed goats being herded along the dirt tracks or an ox sitting in front of a temple munching on straw.

 The defining feature in every temple or stupa that we visited, was a Buddha statue.
 Each was unique, the individual pose representing an important event in the life of Buddha.
 Some of the buildings were in a state of disrepair, but the Buddha was always intact.

 At midday, weary from the heat and in need of sustenance, we stopped to lunch at Yar Pyi, a vegetarian restaurant.
-We had poppadoms with avocado salad, tomato and peanut curry and coconut rice.
-It was delicious.
-The friendly family were welcoming and a delight to talk to.
+Our delicious meal consisted of poppadoms with avocado salad, tomato and peanut curry and coconut rice.
+The friendly family who owned the restaurant were welcoming and a delight to talk to.

-We slowly made our way back to New Bagan.
-Cycling along one of the backroads, we heard the magical sound of chanting monks coming from inside one of the domed temples.
-We had been traveling through South East Asia for two months and agreed that today had been the most exceptional day so far.
+Slowly we made our way back to New Bagan.
+Cycling along one of the backroads, the magical sound of chanting monks coming from inside one of the domed temples accompanied our ride.
+After traveling through Southeast Asia for two months, we both agreed that today had been the most exceptional day so far.

 The following day, saddle sore, but determined, we continued our two wheeled adventure, seeking out any sites that had eluded us the day before.

-On our final day, we hired a car and driver (approximately $30.00) and headed to Mount Popa approximately fifty kilometers from Bagan, where Taungkalat monastery is perched on the plug of an extinct volcano.
+On our final day, we hired a car and driver (approximately $30.00) and headed to Mount Popa approximately thirty-one miles from Bagan, where Taungkalat monastery is perched on the plug of an extinct volcano.
 Rising seven hundred and thirty seven meters above sea level, it is a stunning sight, the gold stupas at the summit, glinting in the sun.

 On the way, we made a stop at a village where palm oil and peanut oil were produced using traditional methods involving a bull and a primordial looking contraption.
 We came away with a bottle of palm spirit, which we left for the boys at the guest house.
 At fifty per cent alcohol, it was far too potent for either of us!

-We passed a multitude of mischievous macaques on our seven hundred and seventy seven step ascent of the monastery.
+A multitude of mischievous macaques greeted us on our seven hundred and seventy seven step ascent of the monastery.
 Vendors sold monkey food and cleaners consequently scrubbed the stairs, clearing up after the monkeys and requesting donations for their labor.
 Despite their efforts, it was still a challenge avoiding monkey feces.

 The pinnacle provided us with shrines to explore and sweeping views of the countryside.
 Pilgrims offered flowers and incense to thirty seven venerated nat spirits which form part of the Burmese belief system.

-- Peak season is between November and January and is when Bagan is at its coolest, with clear blue skies.
+Peak season is between November and January, when Bagan is at its coolest, with clear blue skies.